 - 6.1 The Food Standards Agency Framework Agreement requires the Council to produce a Food Law Enforcement Plan (referred to as the Enforcement Plan).
 The key aim of the plan is to demonstrate how the Council will fulfil its regulatory obligations in respect of its food safety service.
 In the current Framework Agreement and Code of Practice, the Food Standards Agency indicates that full compliance with all inspection frequencies will be expected - 6.2 Section 18 of the Health and Safety at Work, etc. Act 1974 places a duty on the Council to make adequate arrangements for enforcement of health and safety.
 The Health and Safety Executive (HSE), requires the Council to produce an annual Health and Safety Service Plan.
 Responsibility for Health and Safety at Work enforcement lies with the HSE and Local Authorities (LAs).
-Councils are generally responsible for enforcement at premises in which non-industrial activities are undertaken (eg retail premises, warehouses, offices etc) whilst HSE is responsible for industrial activities. - 6.3 The licensing team play an important role in maintaining the city's economic vibrancy by ensuring that licensable activities are effectively regulated, and where non compliance is found effective action is taken.
-Licensing functions are self funding and following the implementation of the EU Services Directive and subsequent court cases, licence fees must reflect the cost of the service and cannot be used to fund other areas of the council's activities.
+Councils are generally responsible for enforcement at premises in which non-industrial activities are undertaken, whilst HSE is responsible for industrial activities. - 6.3 The Licensing Team play an important role in maintaining a safe and vibrant city by ensuring that licensable activities are effectively regulated, and where non-compliance is found, effective action is taken.
+Licensing functions are self-funding and following the implementation of the EU Services Directive and subsequent court cases, licence fees must reflect the cost of the service and cannot be used to fund other areas of the Council's activities.
 Therefore any reduction in overheads to this function means that we are legally obliged to implement a reduction in the licence fees set.